MakesMeInspire/VersionControl/README.md

 Now, the app can make an notification if update available.

-For the API you can get from this [getUpdateKt.php](https://github.com/MakesMeInspire/android-version-updater/tree/master/API/)
+For the API available from this [getUpdateKt.php](https://github.com/MakesMeInspire/android-version-updater/tree/master/API/) file